codr7/sharpl/README.md

 ## introduction
 Sharpl is a custom Lisp interpreter implemented in C#.<br/>
-It comes with a basic REPL for standalone use and is trivial to embed.<br/>
+It's trivial to embed and comes with a basic REPL.<br/>
 The code base currently hovers around 4kloc.

 ## bindings